 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District has only one fund type: governmental funds.
-Since the bonded debt was fully satisfied during the year ended September 30, 2017, the District closed the respective debt service fund and only used one fund for the year ended September 30, 2022, the General Fund.
+Since the bonded debt was fully satisfied during the year ended September 30, 2017, the District closed the respective debt service fund at that time and only used one fund since then and for the year ended September 30, 2023, the General Fund.